New Jersey Roads - US 202 - Flemington-Morristown (with US 206)

 SB at the Flemington Circle, with nice big but since-replaced shields.
 NJ 12 begins here, heading westward toward the Uhlerstown (PA)-Frenchtown (NJ) free bridge and the northern end of NJ 29.
 Photos around the Circle are on the 12 page, linked all the way at the bottom of the page.

 Milltown Rd.
 NB leaving US 202 in Bridgewater.
 Wrong symbol, clearly.
 Wrong font, too.
-And the arrows are backwards.
+And the arrows are backward.
 Must be the same kindergartners as Branchburg.

 Wait, I'm not done.
 The "10" is not only too high on the shield, it's not even horizontally aligned (to say nothing of the arrows being far from vertical or anywhere near symmetrically positioned to each other).
 And the degree symbol, yes, it's the wrong symbol, but it's not even in the right place!
 It's not even remotely aligned with the "10."
 Probably not even the right color yellow.